Dr. Stephen Schoenholtz

 M.S. thesis title: Soil Carbon and Nitrogen Dynamics across the Hillslope-Riparian Interface in Adjacent Watersheds with Contrasting Cellulosic Biofuel Systems

-Update: Andy is currently a staff geologist with ERM in Raleigh, North Carolina.
+Update: Andy is currently a Hydrogeologist with the North Carolina Department of Environmental Quality.

 Graduation Date: May 2013